shehreendheda/katacoda-scenarios/apmintro/fixapp/step2.md

 #### Advertisements service

-1. Repeat the steps above, but for the advertisements service.
+1. Repeat the steps above for the advertisements service.

 When you view the monitors in <a href="https://app.datadoghq.com/monitors#/create" target="_datadog">**Monitor** > **Manage Monitors**</a>, you'll notice that their status is `No Data`.
 Because the monitors are new, it may take a few minutes for the status of the monitors to update.